Azure/azure-sdk-for-js/sdk/identity/identity/TROUBLESHOOTING.md

 ```bash
 azd auth token --output json --scope https://management.core.windows.net/.default
 ```

->Note that output of this command will contain a valid access token, and SHOULD NOT BE SHARED to avoid compromising account security.
+> Note that output of this command will contain a valid access token.
+The token SHOULD NOT BE SHARED, as doing so would compromise account security.
 ## Troubleshoot Azure PowerShell authentication issues

 ### CredentialUnavailableError